pratt4166/HR_Analytics_Project/README.md

 * Working preference of people: 90% employees prefer work from office and 10% prefer work from home
 * Monthly presence trend: A downward trend is seen in monthly presence of employees.
 * Most Common Leave: Sick leave (26%), which could be due to Covid
 * Sick Leave trend: An upward trend is seen in sick leaves as we go from April to June
+* Employee weekly presence: Presence reduces as we go from Monday to Friday with overall base of 90%

 # Visualizations

-* Area Chart: Presence per cent on daily basis
+* Area Chart: Presence, work from home, sick leave per cent on daily basis
 * Pie Chart: Working preference of people
 * Donut Chart: Per cent share of leaves
-* Area Chart: Sick leave per cent on daily basis
+* Matrix: Viewing employee attendance on indivisual level

+# Conclusion

+* Improve health policies to reduce sick leaves
+* Arrange team meetings and other events in the starting three days of the week
+* Expand analysis to include employee performance impact on attendance trends